Yoshimitsu45/osu-transport/users/combsky/index.md

 Kyle Combs
 ==============

 I pursuing an M.S. in Nuclear Engineering under the guidance of Dr. Todd Palmer.
-I work as a nuclear fuel perfomance engineer for NuScale Power.
+I work as a nuclear fuel performance engineer for NuScale Power.

 ***